nsat/space-services-user-guide/Utilities.md

 # Tools & Utilities

-The following tools and utilities are developed and supported by Spire, and provided on the applicable payload(s) for customers to run directly or indirectly within a payload windows [`user_command`](https://developers.spire.com/tasking-api-docs/#user_command) parameter.
+The following tools and utilities are developed and supported by Spire, and provided on the applicable payload(s) for users to run directly or indirectly within a payload windows [`user_command`](https://developers.spire.com/tasking-api-docs/#user_command) parameter.

 ## RF Collect